Juukan Gorge

 Juukan Gorge is a gorge in the Hamersley Range in the Pilbara region of Western Australia, about 60 km from Tom Price.
-It was named by the daughter of Puutu Kunti Kurrama man Juukan, also known as Tommy Ashburton, who was born at Jukarinya (Mt Brockman).
+It was named by the daughter of Puutu Kunti Kurrama man Juukan, also known as Tommy Ashburton, who was born at Jukarinya (Mount Brockman).

 The gorge is known primarily for a cave that was the only inland site in Australia with evidence of continuous human occupation for over 46,000 years, including through the last Ice Age.
 The cave was permanently destroyed by mining company Rio Tinto in May 2020.
-Ministerial consent had been given to expand Rio Tinto's mine in 2013 under WA legislation.
+Ministerial consent had been given to expand Rio Tinto's mine in 2013 under Western Australian legislation.